 As it happens, this Sultan was no Sultan at all, but rather his brother, who had stolen a great deal of treasure and his favorite wives.
-One night, during a fierce storm, the real Sultan’s assassins came calling to the house on the corner of Orleans and Dauphine street.
-The murderers butchered every member of the imposters house, violently dismembering them.
+One night, during a fierce storm, the real Sultan’s assassins came calling to the house on the corner of Orleans and Dauphine.
+The murderers butchered every member of the imposter’s house, violently dismembering them.
 The following morning, passers-by were horrified to witness blood freely flowing from under the mansion door and down to the street below.
 Authorities were dispatched, who discovered the ghastly scene.

 If you’re looking for an origin story for your haunted house, it’s certainly a gruesome one, but entirely fiction.
 Joseph Gardette, for whom the house was named, built it in 1836 and sold it three years later to Jean Baptiste LaPrette, therefore it did not even exist at the time that the story is said to have taken place.
-Further, no record of a mass murder of that scale was reported in 1792 or any other time besides.
-The earliest record of this version of the myth originate from a story called “The Brother of the Sultan” from a 1922 publication titled “Legends of Louisiana” by Helen Pitkin Schertz, though it seems Schertz may have had some inspiration for the grisly tale.
+Further, no record of a mass murder of that scale was reported in 1792 or at any other time.
+The earliest record of this version of the myth originates from a story called “The Brother of the Sultan” from a 1922 publication titled Legends of Louisiana by Helen Pitkin Schertz, though it seems Schertz may have had some inspiration for the grisly tale.

 Earliest Account of the Legend

 Sink a little further down the rabbit hole and historians will point you to the work of Charles Gayarre, who published a story called “Tree of the Dead” in his 1866 book History of Louisiana.
-An exerpt from that chapter reads:
+An excerpt from that chapter reads:

-“In the beginning of 1727, a French vessel of war landed at New Orleans a man of haughty mien, who wore the Turkish dress, and whose whole attendance was a single servant.
+In the beginning of 1727, a French vessel of war landed at New Orleans a man of haughty mien, who wore the Turkish dress, and whose whole attendance was a single servant.
 He was received by the governor with the highest distinction, and was conducted by him to a small but comfortable house with a pretty garden, then existing at the corner of Orleans and Dauphine streets, and which, from the circumstance of its being so distant from other dwellings, might have been called a rural retreat, although situated in the limits of the city.

 Paraphrasing the rest of the story, the man is a prisoner of state, fleeing the wrath of his brother, the Sultan, for some unspecified but terrible crime.
 The French government granted him refuge and shipped him to New Orleans, believing he would be out of the reach of the Ottoman Empire.
-The man lives in seclusion in the house – which is clearly not the Gardette-LaPrette Mansion – for several months until “a dark and stormy night” at the end of December, 1727.
+The man lives in seclusion in the house, which is clearly not the Gardette-LaPrette Mansion, for several months until “a dark and stormy night” at the end of December 1727.
 It is then that the Sultan’s assassins steal into the city under cover of dark and take their vengeance upon the hapless dissident.

 At first the man was thought to be missing, as there was no sign of him and the house was undisturbed.
 A more thorough search of the property discovered a hand reaching up from the ground, as if its owner had been buried alive and were clawing their way to the surface.
 Of course, this was the missing prisoner, interred in the garden.
-Near him was placed a plaque that read:
+Near him a plaque was placed that read:

-“The justice of heaven is satisfied, and the date-tree shall grow on the traitor’s tomb.
+The justice of heaven is satisfied, and the date-tree shall grow on the traitor’s tomb.
 The sublime Emperor of the faithful, the supporter of the faith, the omnipotent master and Sultan of the world, has redeemed his vow.
 God is great, and Mohammed is his prophet.
-Allah!”
+Allah!

 Not long after this, a date tree sprouted from the area where the body was recovered.
-The tree lived to be a local curiosity and object of reverence; allegedly still standing at the time of Gayarre’s story.
-While natives refer to it as the “Tree of the Dead”, the author claims that most are unaware of the alien tree’s true origins.
+The tree lived to be a local curiosity and object of reverence, allegedly still standing at the time of Gayarre’s story.
+While natives refer to it as the “Tree of the Dead,” the author claims that most are unaware of the alien tree’s true origins.